THE NORTH WALES COAST RAILWAY: TRAFFIC

 long-standing railway ballast stone traffic from Hanson’s Penmaenmawr

 quarry, due to the loss of the Network Rail contract.
-Occasional trains
+Some trains

 Photopraphers should bear in mind that freight trains often run very

 early, sometimes very late and on occasions not at all.

 Time Trains website is essential viewing for all UK railfans: It